-Offlaners, as the name suggests, work in the offlane (the side lane not inhabited by the core, sometimes called the ‘hard lane’).
-Playing in this lane tends to be more difficult, as enemies have more avenues to stage an ambush and dedicated help from supports is less frequent, resulting in tricky two-on-one situations.
+Offlaners, as the name suggests, work in the offlane.
+Playing in this lane tends to be more difficult, as the lane equilibrium ends up on the enemy side of the river.
+This results normally in a tricky two-on-one situation.
 This lane can provide either ample amounts of gold and experience or leave the offlaner working from far behind, making versatility and play-making skills critical.

 In pro games, these role are often assigned numbers from one through five, based upon how much gold and experience they need relative to their allies.
-Cores are often referred to as No. 1 or No. 2, while supports are No. 4 or 5.
+Carries are position one, Solo Mid is position two, Offlaner is position three, Roaming Support is position four, and Hard Support is position 5.

-Dota 2 is distinct from other MOBA titles because the vast majority of heroes can fulfill more than one role.
+Dota 2 is distinct from other MOBAs because the ability that heroes have to potentially fulfill more than one role.

 Windranger, for example, has a very good stun and the ability to increase her attack speed while targeting a single unit or building.
-By building different items and leveling her in different ways, players can make Windranger into an effective core, offlaner or support.
+Players can make Windranger into an effective core or offlaner by building different items and leveling her in different ways,

-Best Carries – Anti-Mage, Terrorblade, Phantom Lancer, Spectre, Chaos Knight, Juggernaut, Lone Druid, Sniper, Medusa
+Best Carries – Anti-Mage, Terrorblade, Phantom Lancer, Spectre, Chaos Knight, Juggernaut, Sniper, Medusa

 Best Supports – Lich, Bane, Rubick, Omniknight, Dazzle, Io, Warlock, Treant Protector, Crystal Maiden